-SRINAGAR — Despite the government claims that Prescription Audit Committees are in place in J&K, most of the Jammu and Kashmir hospitals continue to witness mass medications leaving.
+SRINAGAR — Despite the government claims that Prescription Audit Committees are in place in J&K, most of the Jammu and Kashmir hospitals continue to witness mass medications.

-Influenza expert and DAK president Dr Nisar Ul Hassan while talking to the news agency—Kashmir News Observer (KNO) said that implementation of prescription audit will ensure quality of the care and safety of the patients and more importantly it will do away with the irrational prescription.
+Influenza expert and DAK President Dr Nisar Ul Hassan while talking to the news agency KNO said that the implementation of the prescription audit will ensure the quality of care and safety of the patients and more importantly, it will do away with the irrational prescription.

 He said that prescription is dictated by pharma companies because they provide commissions to the doctors and doctors prescribe unnecessary medications also.

-“Inappropriate and irrational use of antibiotics has turned Kashmir hospitals into breeding grounds for deadly bacteria that are resistant to all antibiotics,” he said, adding more than 80% of the bacteria are resistant even to last resort antibiotics.
+“Inappropriate and irrational use of antibiotics has turned Kashmir hospitals into breeding grounds for deadly bacteria that are resistant to all antibiotics,” he said, adding that more than 80% of the bacteria are resistant even to last-resort antibiotics.

-Misuse of antibiotics gives rise to cancers as if good bacterias are wiped out, these also become the reason behind cancer epidemic especially breast cancer, he said.
+Misuse of antibiotics gives rise to cancers as if good bacteria are wiped out.
+“These also become the reason behind the cancer epidemic, especially breast cancer,” he said.

-Prescription audit is very necessary but as of now it is on papers only but not done on ground, he said.
+“The prescription audit is very necessary but as of now it is on paper only but not done on the ground,” he said.

-Several other doctors to whom KNO spoke to said that unnecessary medicines and sometimes low quality medicines are being prescribed on account of freebies which mostly cause adverse effects and even remain ineffective due to low quality
+Several other doctors said that unnecessary medicines and sometimes low-quality medicines are being prescribed on account of freebies which mostly cause adverse effects and even remain ineffective due to low quality.

 They said that unnecessary and extensive use of antibiotics have promoted the emergence and proliferation of resistant bacteria and other pathogens, along with rising AMR, which in turn has resulted in inadequate treatment of common infections and such consequences necessitate the exploration of a variety of ways to combat this expanding issue of resistance.

-They said that a prescription audit report and strict implementation is needed for an hour so that patients won’t have to suffer.
+They said that a prescription audit report and strict implementation are needed so that patients won’t have to suffer.